No purchase necessary to enter or win a prize.

 All award-winning essays will be posted as part of the permanent Legacy Library at www.legacyproject.org.

 Any and all unspecified expenses/costs in conjunction with participation in this Contest and/or acceptance or use of a prize are a winner's sole responsibility.
-In the event that a prize item is unavailable for any reason, The Communication Project reserves the right, in its sole discretion, to substitute an item of equal/greater value.
+In the event that a prize item is unavailable for any reason, the Legacy Project reserves the right, in its sole discretion, to substitute an item of equal/greater value.
 Prize must be accepted as awarded and is non-transferable.
 No cash substitutions.
 If a winner is a minor, the prize will be awarded to the winner's parent or legal guardian on his/her behalf; and the winner's parent or legal guardian must execute all required documents on such minor's behalf.

-6. LIMITS OF LIABILITY AND RIGHTS TO PUBLISH: By participating, entrant releases and agrees to hold harmless Contest Sponsor, Expressions of Time, Frame USA, Generations United, and their respective parent companies, subsidiaries, affiliates and agencies, officers, directors, employees, and representatives from any and all liability in connection with any injuries, losses, or damages of any kind arising out of this Contest, the prizes as awarded, or the publication of entries.
+By participating, entrant releases and agrees to hold harmless Contest Sponsor, Cedar Lake Studios, Frame USA, Generations United, and their respective parent companies, subsidiaries, affiliates and agencies, officers, directors, employees, and representatives from any and all liability in connection with any injuries, losses, or damages of any kind arising out of this Contest, the prizes as awarded, or the publication of entries.
 Sponsor is not responsible for any late, lost, stolen, damaged, illegible, incomplete or misdirected entries or postage due mail.
 Multiple entries submitted by a single team will void all entries from said team.
 Any and all disputes, claims and causes of action arising out of or connected with this Contest, or any prizes awarded, shall be resolved individually, without resort to any form of class action.
 Any and all claims, judgments and awards shall be limited to actual out-of-pocket costs incurred, including costs associated with entering this Contest, but in no event attorney's fees.
 Sponsor reserves the right, in its sole discretion, to cancel, modify or suspend part or all of this Contest should virus, bugs, fraud, non-authorized human intervention or other causes beyond the control of Sponsor corrupt or impair the administration, security, fairness or proper play of the Contest.
 In such event, the Sponsor will award prizes from all eligible entries received up to the date of cancellation or suspension.
 Sponsor and its agents, agencies and representatives are not responsible for technical, hardware, software or telephone failures of any kind, lost or unavailable network connections, fraud, incomplete, garbled or delayed computer transmissions, whether caused by the Sponsor, users or by any of the equipment or programming associated with or utilized in the Contest; or by any technical or human error which may occur in the processing of submissions which may damage a user's system or limit a participant's ability to participate in the Contest.
 Sponsor may prohibit an entrant from participating in the Contest or winning a prize if, in its sole discretion, it determines that said entrant is attempting to undermine the legitimate operation of the Contest by cheating, hacking, deception, or other unfair playing practices (including the use of automated quick entry programs) or intending to annoy, abuse, threaten or harass any other entrants or Sponsor representatives.
 In the event of a dispute regarding the identity of the person submitting an electronic entry, the entry will be deemed to be submitted by the "authorized account holder" in whose name the e-mail account is registered, provided that person meets all eligibility criteria set forth in the Eligibility section of these Official Contest Rules.
 "Authorized Account Holder" shall mean the natural person assigned to an e-mail address by an Internet access provider, on-line service provider, or other organization (e.g. business, educational institution, etc.) that is responsible for assigning e-mail addresses for the domain associated with the submitted e-mail address.